mkhahani/tSlideshow/README.md

 tSlideshow
 ==========
-#### Tiny Javascript Slideshow ####
+#### Tiny DHTML/Javascript Slideshow ####

 tSlideshow is a standalone & lightweight javascript slider brings a simple slideshow to your website.
-By tSlideshow you will be able to create photo, text or html slideshows with a simple slide effect.
-It is compatible with all major browsers (Opera, Firefox, Chrome & IE).
+By tSlideshow you will be able to create photo, text or html slideshows with an effect (i.e. fade or slide).
+It is compatible with all major browsers (Opera, Firefox, Chrome, Safari & IE).

-tSlideshow is free to use and publishes under the MIT license.
+tSlideshow is free and publishes under the MIT license.

 Features
 --------
 * Standalone (no JS framewok or third party library usage)
-* Incredibly lightweight with optimized source code (< 3kb)
+* Incredibly lightweight with optimized source code (< 5kb)
 * Full featured DHTML
 * Compatible with all browsers
 * Customizable using CSS
 * Easy setup
-* Pagination
-* Simple slide transition effect
 * Multi instance support
-* Configurable per instanse
+* Configurable per instance
+* 2 transition effects (i.e. fade, slide)
+* Pagination support
+* Support for image subtitles
+* Pause & play functionality on mouse moves
 * Free to use (MIT license)

 Live Demo
 ---------
-* <a href="http://khahani.com/demo/tslideshow" target="_blank">Simple Image Slider</a>
+* <a href="http://mohsenkhahani.com/demo/tslideshow/sample.html" target="_blank">Simple Image Slider</a>

 Usage
 -----